The Bird's Foot Violet grows well in zones 4 to 8 but can grow in zones outside of these ranges.

 Hardy Planting Zones

 Climatic zones influence the most suitable time to plant Bird's Foot Violet seeds.
 The damp and chilly climate favors the growth of Mountain Pansy.
 You will mostly find this plant in Coastal Regions, Mountains, and Piedmont.

 Viola pedata blossoms naturally in rocky, sandy prairies, pinelands, and open wood.
 This flowering plant flourishes in planting zones 4a to 8a.
 Experts advise gardeners to occasionally water this plant to enhance its massive growth.

 Viola pedata blooms through March, April, May, and June, respectively.
 This period refers to mid to late spring, and in some cases, the bloom may happen in the early fall.
 The leaf blades are somewhat round and are deeply split into 3 to 5 parts, which resemble the bird's feet following its name.

-Surprisingly Viola pedata blossoms in well-drained and acidic soil, rocky or even sand soil as long as it does not have excess moisture.
+Surprisingly Viola pedata blossoms in well-drained and acidic soil, rocky or even sandy soil, as long as it does not have excess moisture.
 These features ensure that it has decreased competition from other plants.
-Excellent drainage soil is vital—bird’s Foot Violet blossoms in soil with a ph. of less than 6.8.
+Excellent drainage soil is vital—bird's Foot Violet blossoms in soil with a ph. of less than 6.8.

 Sun and Shade

 The plant should be in partial shade for 2 to 6 hours during the day.
 Viola pedata requires about 6 hours or more a day in full sunlight/direct sunlight.

 Bird's Foot Violet is named the queen of violets due to its magnificent colorations and the elegantly cleft leaves that look like a bird's foot.
 You will frequently encounter two-color varieties of this plant.
 In one type, the five petals are lilac, while in the other, the top two petals are dark blue to violet.